MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_virtual_switch.md

 # Create a Virtual Switch

-Before creating a virtual machine in Hyper-V you will need to provide a way for this virtual machine to connect to a physical network.
+Before you create a virtual machine in Hyper-V you need to provide a way for this virtual machine to connect to a physical network.
 Hyper-V includes software based networking technology that allows a virtual machines network card to connect to a virtual switch, providing network connectivity.
 Each virtual switch created in Hyper-V can be configured with one of three connection types:

 - **External Network** – the virtual switch is connected to a physical network adapted which provides connectivity between the physical network, the Hyper-V host, and the virtual machine.
 In this configuration you can also enable or disable the hosts ability to communicate over the physically connected network card.
 This can be useful to isolate only VM traffic to a particular physical network card.